The Importance Of Social Skills In The Labor Market

 “Specific knowledge is information that cannot be taught at scale.
 Pick up and capitalize on specific knowledge because this is what AI cannot spit out answers for.”

-Ironically, the examples of specific knowledge I used in that essay have already been automated with AI — just 10 months later.
-Which is why specific knowledge is at the bleeding edge of technology and creativity — learned from self-education rather than formal education.
+Ironically, the examples of specific knowledge I used in that essay have already been automated with AI.

-I’m nerding out over a working paper by David J. Deming called “The Growing Importance of Social Skills in the Labor Market”.
-The thesis is this:
+I’m nerding out over a working paper by David J. Deming called “The Growing Importance of Social Skills in the Labor Market” (emphasize mine):

 “The labor market increasingly rewards social skills.
 Between 1980 and 2012, jobs requiring high levels of social interaction grew by nearly 12 percentage points as a share of the U.S. labor force.
 Math-intensive but less social jobs — including many STEM occupations — shrank by 3.3 percentage points over the same period.